-Diet: Beavers will eat soft aquatic vegetation when available, but prefer trees that grow along streams such as alders and willows.
-They also eat maple, poplar, beech and aspen.
-In the zoo they are fed yams, lettuce, carrots and rodent chow.
+Diet: Beavers will eat soft aquatic vegetation when available but prefer trees that grow along streams such as alders and willows.
+They also eat maple, poplar, beech, and aspen.
+At the Zoo, beavers eat yams, lettuce, carrots, and rodent chow.

 The American beaver is North America's largest rodent.

 This animal has very prominent front teeth (central incisors), generally stained an amber color, which are always growing and must be used consistently to keep them trimmed back.